stakRedakcija/stak-web/src/routes/blog/intervju-s-nomarkom.md

 ## What is your favourite thing that happened to you because of your music career? (fan interaction, someone you met, concert, rave, etc.)

 There are a bunch, but the one that sticks out is a fan with one Nomark tattoo and two aseben tattoos.
 One of those tattoos is a huge aseben logo on his hand; it was crazy to see that for the first time.
 There was also a guy that met his girlfriend through my music, which was extremely special to me.
-Another one was Yung Bude, a rapper from Croatia; he said that I’m his number-one artist and that he loves my music.
+Another one was Yung Bude, a rapper from Croatia; he said that I'm his most listened artist on Spotify and that he loves my music.
 But it’s mostly a lot of small things like that that go beyond music.
 What really gets to me is when I realize that my music had a real impact on people, that I had a positive effect on people without me even knowing.
 It’s an unexplainable feeling that keeps me grounded when my music starts growing and I start losing myself in the numbers.
 Numbers don’t really matter, what matters is the interactions I have with people I meet through my music.

 	</TabPanel>
 </Tabs>